SUSE-Enceladus/csp-billing-adapter/examples/README.md

     Sets the time in seconds when the csp-billing-adapter reports to the CSP API.
 The values the csp-billing-adapter reports are determined by a combination of the settings for `reporting_api_is_cumulative` and `billing_interval`.

 archive_retention_period:
-    Sets the time in months that metering data is retained in the data archive.
+    Sets the time in months that meterings and usage records are retained in the data archive.

 usage_metrics: